 Institute of Applied Psychology

 Institute of Applied Psychology was founded as the part of a new Faculty at Comenius University in Bratislava - the Faculty of Social and Economic Sciences.
-The Institute provides study programs in Social and Work Psychology in all three levels of study (bachelor, master, doctoral studies).
+The Institute provides study programs in Social and Work Psychology (bachelor and master studies) and in Health Psychology ( doctoral studies).
 Programs are offered in Slovak and English language.
 Information about studying in English can be found here.

 Students are educated and prepared for their professional careers in all areas of psychology, including social, organizational and work psychology, counseling psychology, clinical psychology, psychodiagnostics, and psychotherapy.
 Students also have a chance to enroll in courses teaching economy, political sciences, international relations, European and territorial studies, public policy and anthropology.
 Quality of education is guaranteed by the team of our highly respected educators who have years of clinical and research experience and who are highly regarded professionals in their respective areas of expertise.